The global skills and competency framework for the digital world

 Methods and tools: Level 6

-Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, fosters organizational collaboration, and accepts accountability in key areas.
+Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, promotes organisational collaboration, and accepts accountability in key areas.

-Develops organisational policies, standards, and guidelines for methods and tools.
+Develops organisational policies, standards and guidelines for methods and tools.

 Sets direction and leads in the introduction and use of techniques, methodologies and tools, to meet business requirements.